-You hear it first, well before you see it, a sound like no other, unmistakable and unforgettable, a sound of warning; long-buried memories begin to stir.
+You hear it first, well before you see it, a sound unmistakable and unforgettable, and for you one of warning.
+Long-buried memories begin to stir.
 And then you feel it, a cool, drenching mist that hovers like a fog, while all around you moss-covered rocks and trees drip with condensation.
-You realize that it is very close by.
+You realize that it is very near.

 Beyond the screen of spruce and fir, cliffs three thousand feet high soar dizzily upward close by on either side, blocking half the sky of vivid blue.
 Snowmelt-laden rivulets everywhere cascade down vertiginous slopes.
 Jagged, snow-capped peaks tower in the distance.

 The scenery is dazzling, but in an overpowering, unsettling way.
 This is not a friendly place; within such immensity you realize how very small you are, how minor and impermanent.
 It is the very definition of “sublime,” in the Romantic sense: beautiful yet terrifying.
 It all seems eerily familiar to me, and it should.
 Because I was here once before, a long time ago, on a lovely early summer day very much like this one.

 But I have not journeyed to this remote place to enjoy the view.
 My purpose here is a solemn one.
 Exactly fifty years have passed, to the day, to the hour, to the minute, since the death of my father, and I have come once again to the place that claimed his life and very nearly claimed mine.